MicrosoftEdge/MSEdgeExplainers/Notifications/notifications_actions_customization.md

 ## Non-Goals

-Allow general web contents to arbitrarily change action button colors and sound sources without restrictions from the underly platforms.
+Allow general web contents to arbitrarily change action button colors and sound sources without restrictions from the underlying platforms.

 ## Use Cases